OpenGammaProject/Open-Gamma-Detector/README.md

 --> For quick access and purchase of all the parts (PCB and BOM) you can use [Kitspace](https://kitspace.org/boards/github.com/open-gamma-project/open-gamma-detector/).
 In addition, you'll also need to buy a SiPM (e.g. the MICROFC-60035-SMT-TR1) at a distributor of your choice.

---> The fully assembled main detector board can also be purchased on the [makerfabs webshop](https://www.makerfabs.com/open-gamma-detector.html), thanks to my cooperation partner.
+--> The fully assembled main detector board can also be purchased on the [Makerfabs webshop](https://www.makerfabs.com/open-gamma-detector.html), thanks to my cooperation partner.
 For this kit you'll then only need to get a separate SiPM and scintillator, everything else is included and assembled :)

 ![Photo of the detector board](docs/img1.jpg)